 Melbourne businesses have been doing it tough lately.
-But now that shops and cafes are reopening their doors, the message is clear: when you shop small, you make a big difference.
+But the message is clear: when you shop small, you make a big difference.
+For your next iso birthday, anniversary or ‘just because’ gift, send something from these little guys for a massive dose of Melbourne style.

 For women.
 By women.
 That’s the mantra at feminist maker’s store, Queen Victoria Women’s Centre Shop!
 It’s a curated collection of quirky designs by Victorian women and non-binary artists and designers.
 Step back to the 80s with cute ceramic earrings from Shuh.
 Go for gingham studs or daisy drops.
 Or grab a pair of love heart earrings from FTLOV, the home of the candy heart brooch.